gami631/gami631.github.io/README.md

 - _All In_ - Marino
 - _Kisaragi_ - Camellia (I don't listen to Camellia half as much as I used to, but he is one of my favorite artists for hype songs, and is an icon for rhythm games as a whole)

-## Sites I frequent
+## Sites I currently frequent
 - [YouTube](https://www.youtube.com) - There's always something to watch on there between all of the people that I'm subscribed to, and if there isn't, then there's always music that I can listen to instead.
-- [Warframe Fandom](https://warframe.fandom.com/wiki/WARFRAME_Wiki) - As there is a lot of content within the game, it's pretty useful to visit this site and its various subsites in order to find what I'm looking for at any given time.
+- [Warframe Fandom](https://warframe.fandom.com/wiki/WARFRAME_Wiki) - As there is a _lot_ of content within the game, it's pretty useful to visit this site and its various subsites in order to find what I'm looking for at any given time.
+- [Spotify](https://open.spotify.com) - Although I personally use the mobile app, I thought it important enough to put on here.
+It's the site that I primarily use to listen to music.
+I don't frequent very many websites otherwise.